raoumairwaheed/yolov8-Object-detection-web-application-flask/readme.md

-# Live Object Detection Flask Web Application using YOLOv8
+# Live Object Detection on Live Streams or Videos Flask Web Application using YOLOv8

 The Object Detection Live Stream Application is a Flask-based web application that allows users to process live video streams or videos from URLs and perform real-time object detection using YOLO (You Only Look Once) model.
 The application uses Streamlink to fetch video streams from URLs and Ultralytics YOLO for object detection.
 It provides a user-friendly interface to control various settings, such as flipping the video horizontally, showing the live stream, and running object detection on the video.